 - children with full bladders

-If your child has night terrors frequently (many nights a week), and if these occur around the same time each night, you might want to try scheduled awakenings.
-To try this technique, track the time that your child has a night terror for a couple of weeks and, if it does often occur at the same time, try going to your child about fifteen minutes prior to the usual episode.
+If your child has sleep terrors frequently (many nights a week), and if these occur around the same time each night, you might want to try scheduled awakenings.
+To try this technique, track the time that your child has a sleep terror for a couple of weeks and, if it does often occur at the same time, try going to your child about fifteen minutes prior to the usual episode.
 Gently awaken your child by speaking his or her name in a soft voice until your child flutters his or her eyelids or changes position, and then gently encourage him or her to drop right back off to sleep.
-Scheduled awakenings often result in a decrease in night terrors if used consistently for two to four weeks.
-If they do not, remember that your main job during a night terror is simply to keep your child safe.
+Scheduled awakenings often result in a decrease in sleep terrors if used consistently for two to four weeks.
+If they do not, remember that your main job during a sleep terror is simply to keep your child safe.

 To summarize, try to make sure that your child obtains plenty of sleep each night, sleeps in the same bed every night, and has a very consistent sleep schedule.